apertureless/vue-chartjs/docs/README.md

 ## Chart.js object

 Sometimes you need more control over Chart.js.
-That's why you can access the Chart.js instance over `this._chart`.
+That's why you can access the Chart.js instance over `this.$data._chart`.

 ## Inline plugins